 A gorilla habituation process in Uganda may take about 2-3 years for the gorillas to get fully familiar with the presence of human beings.

-To get to this stage, researchers and gorilla doctors visit the gorillas every day to learn more about the individual gorillas and behaviors.
+To get to this stage, researchers and gorilla doctors visit the gorillas every day to learn more about the individual gorillas and their behaviors.

 With some good time, these gorillas get used to the presence of researchers and they can even get closer to them.
 After the study of each gorilla individual, they then receive a name.